MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 So that I can join their adventures.
 ```
 **Acceptance Criteria**:
-- Users should be able to filter travelers by location and upcoming travel plans.
+- Users should be able to bookmark or save profiles of interest for easy access later.
-- The system should show relevant profiles depending on search filters.
-- An integrated messaging feature should allow John to initiate a conversation or request a connection.
+- A view of overlapping itineraries should appear when browsing filtered traveler profiles, making it easier to identify compatibility.

 ## User Story 3: Messaging for Collaboration